pskelsey/4C-Lite-model/docs/documentation.md

 Note: Selection of certain options will result in others becoming 'greyed out' and unavailable to edit.
 This is normal and is there to ensure conflicting choices are not made.

 # Model Tab
-The risk models you create here can be a function of one- or two-weather variables, g = f(x,y); e.g. yield production as a function of temperature, infection risk as a function of temperature and humidity, etc.
+The risk models you create here can be a function of one- or two-weather variables, g = f(x,y); e.g. yield production as a function of temperature, infection risk as a function of temperature and humidity, etc. Note that if you do not create a model here, you will not be able to produce any climate change projections.

 <p align="left">
   <img src="https://github.com/pskelsey/4C-model-lite/blob/gh-pages/riskModelScreenshot.PNG">